Orienting undirected phylogenetic networks: Orienting an undirected phylogenetic network given the root and the desired in-degrees

-It remains to show that the obtained arc directions of~$N$ do not induce a cycle in~$N$.
-Suppose for a contradiction that there exists some directed cycle.
-Then this cycle needs to use the oriented edge~$(t,r)$.
-Hence, it needs to contain a directed path~$P$ from~$r$ to~$t$.
-On the other hand, by the choice of~$t$, there exists a path~$Q$ from~$\rho$ to~$t$ not using any vertex from~$R$.
-Since both paths~$P$ and~$Q$ end in~$t$, they must meet somewhere.
+It remains to show that~$N^r$ is an orientation of~$(N, e_{\rho}, d^-_N)$ by showing that~$N^r$ has no directed cycle.
+If there exists such a cycle, then this directed cycle uses the oriented edge~$(t,r)$ as $(N')^r$ has no directed cycle.
+Hence $N^r$ has a directed path~$P$ from~$r$ to~$t$.
+On the other hand, by the choice of~$t$, the directed graph $N^r$ has a directed path~$Q$ from~$\rho$ to~$t$ not using any vertex from~$R$.
+Since both~$P$ and~$Q$ end in~$t$, they must meet.
 Let~$v$ be the first vertex on~$Q$ meeting~$P$.
-Then~$v\neq r$ because~$r\in R$ and~$Q$ does not contain any vertices from~$R$.
-In addition,~$v\neq\rho$ because both edges incident to~$\rho$ are directed away from~$\rho$.
-Therefore,~$v$ is on the interior of both~$P$ and~$Q$ and hence has two incoming edges.
-Neither of these incoming edges is equal to~$(t,r)$ because $v\neq r$.
-Hence, these two incoming edges of~$v$ were already in~$N'^r$.
-However,~$v\in V-R$ because~$Q$ does not contain any vertices from~$R$.
-Hence, we have obtained a contradiction to the assumption that~$N'^r$ was an orientation of~$(N',e'_\rho,d^-_{N'})$. \end{proof}

-It now follows that the third condition in Proposition~\ref{prop:nonbinary_necessary} is implied by the first two.
+Then~$v\neq\rho$ as $P$ starts at $r\neq \rho$ and both arcs incident with $\rho$ are directed away from~$\rho$.
+Therefore $v$ has in-degree \may{at least}~$2$.
+But $Q$ does not contain any vertices in $R$.
+This contradiction completes the proof of the theorem. \end{proof}